kellerberrin/OSM-QSAR/README.md

 (yourenvname) >python OSM_QSAR.py --epoch 1000

-This executes the neural network classifier coded by Vito Spadavecchio (the default model "seq") and generates a log file "OSM_QSAR.log", a statistics file "OSMStatistics_seq.csv" a model file "OSMClassify_seq.mdl" and various other files with the "_seq" filename postfix.
+This executes the neural network classifier coded by Vito Spadavecchio (the default model "seq") and generates a log file in ".Data/seq/OSM_QSAR.log" (model directories are automatically created), statistics files in ".Data/seq/test/OSMStatistics.csv" and ".Data/seq/train/OSMStatistics.csv", a model file ".Data/seq/OSMClassify.mdl" and various graphics files in the ".Data/seq/test/" and ".Data/seq/train/" directories (requires "--extend").
 These file names and much else can be customized using optional command line arguments.
 These are explained in the usual way (the python convention is --flag not -flag).